 At MyConnect, we’re a team of Aussies who will look after your connection needs… and the best bit about our service is that it’s free!

 Here are three other ways we can make your life easier:

 - We save you time – utilities connected in 1 call

 - We have the best service providers – so you’ll only select from Australia’s #1 service providers

-- We're 100% independent - we'll lay out the plans available, who you choose is your call
+- We’re a 100% Australian-based service – we’ll lay out the plans available, who you choose is your call

 Connecting electricity is a big hassle on your own, so let us take the stress off your shoulders and lend a hand.
-If you're still not convinced, we have over 600+ google reviews from happy customers who were in your position, so get connected today!
+If you’re still unconvinced, we have over 1800+ Google reviews from happy customers who were in your position, so get connected today!

 All residents from Victoria, Queensland, NSW, and South Australia can get connected today.

-If you are needing some help getting your utilities connected sorted, please call MyConnect on 1300 854 478 or use the Get Connected form here!
-If you're unsure about using a utility connection company, this post here can assist you.
+If you need help getting your utilities connected sorted, please call MyConnect on 1300 854 478 or use the Get Connected form here!
+If you’re unsure about using a utility connection company, this post here can assist you.